Frontline Ltd. (the “Company” or “Frontline”), today reported unaudited results for the three and nine months ended September 30, 2019:

 - For the fourth quarter of 2019, we estimate spot TCE of $64,800 contracted for 78% of vessel days for VLCCs, $49,400 contracted for 71% of vessel days for Suezmax tankers and $29,900 contracted for 74% of vessel days for LR2s.
 The estimated spot TCEs are provided on a load-to-discharge basis.
 In line with previous quarters, we expect the spot TCEs for the full quarter to be lower than the TCEs currently contracted, primarily due to the impact of ballast days at the end of the quarter.

-In November 2018, extended the terms of its senior unsecured loan facility of up to $275.0 million facility with an affiliate of Hemen Holding Ltd. by 12 months to November 2020.
+- In October 2019, the Company announced that it had extended its senior unsecured revolving credit facility of up to $275.0 million with an affiliate of the Company’s shareholder, Hemen Holding Ltd. to May 2021.